electron/electron/docs/api/clipboard.md

 ## Methods

-The `clipboard` object has the following methods:
+The `clipboard` module has the following methods:

 ### `clipboard.readText([type])`